swadhins/prep/README.md

 Warning:
-google-apis-client-generator is dependent on django-1.7 if you are using this library for generating client libraries then please install django-1.7.
+google-apis-client-generator is dependent on django-1.7.
+If you are using this library for generating client libraries then install django-1.7.

 $ pip install django==1.7